Suspicious Package

 What is a “writable startup volume folder”?

-macOS 10.15 (Catalina) introduced a new scheme whereby the traditional startup disk is split into two volumes: a read-only volume containing the OS itself, and a read-write volume containing user data, software that isn't built into macOS (whether from the Mac App Store or direct from third-party developers), and supporting system files (like caches and data files that are updated outside of Software Update).
-This split is pretty much hidden in the UI, but you can see evidence of it in Terminal.
+macOS 10.15 (Catalina) introduced a new scheme whereby the traditional startup disk was split into two volumes: a read-only volume containing the OS itself, and a read-write volume containing user data, as well as software that isn't built into macOS (whether from the Mac App Store or direct from third-party developers), and supporting system files (like caches and data files that are updated outside of Software Update).

-When constructing the All Files tab for such a package, Suspicious Package assumes that it will be installed on the current startup disk.
-So, if Suspicious Package is running on Catalina or later, it will apply the alternate folder path to the All Files tab.
-That alternate folder will be identified with a special Kind description of writable startup volume folder.
-In the Review tab, you will see an informational “issue,” showing which paths were declared and which one was applied.
+In any case, when constructing the All Files tab for such a package, Suspicious Package assumes that it will be installed to a startup disk running at least macOS 10.15 (Catalina), and thus always prepends the alternate folder path of /Library/Apple (as specified by the package).
+On the All Files tab, this alternate folder will be identified with a special Kind description of writable startup volume folder.

 Using the All Scripts Tab